Why aren't we as a society doing everything we possibly can?

 - Perform lower on cognitive ability, academic achievement and memory assessment

-- Have 3 – 4 X higher percentage of substance abuse
+- 3 – 4 X higher percentage of substance abuse

-- Have a significant increase in truancy and drop-out rates
+- Significant increase in truancy and drop-out rates

-- Have 2.2 X higher percentage of teen pregnancy
+- 2.2 X higher percentage of teen pregnancy

-- Have 3 to 5 X rate of delinquency and crime
+- 3 to 5 X delinquency and crime

-- Have a 2 x higher percentage of PTSD including anxiety, depression, and suicide
+- PTSD including 2 x higher percentage of anxiety, depression, and suicide

-- Have a 2 x higher percentage of obesity and eating disorders
+- 2 x higher percentage of obesity and eating disorders

 - 30% more likely to have diabetes, cancer, heart problems, stroke or hypertension